zhufamily/ODataApp1/README.md

 }
 </code>
 <h4>Add Create/Update/Delete operations</h4>
-The patch operation is the recommendded way for update, however put is still supported by OData.
-The difference are very clear that patch only update attributes inside the payload while put update the entire record for all attributes.
-Only insertion will return a record for all other operations will NOT retuen contents.
-You have to query again to confirm the update results.
+The patch operation is the recommendded way for update, however put is still supported by OData v4 protocols.
+The differences are very clear that patch only updates attributes inside the payload while put updates the entire record for all attributes.
+Only insertion will return a record for all other operations there will be NO return contents.
+You have to query again to confirm results.
 <code>
 public ActionResult Post([FromBody] Country country)
 {